Santana 525: Design

 The Santana 525 is a racing keelboat, built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig, a raked stem, a reverse transom, an internally mounted spade-type rudder controlled by a tiller and a fixed fin keel.
 It displaces 2400 lb and carries 950 lb of ballast.

 The boat has a draft of 4.25 ft with the standard keel and is normally fitted with a small outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and a two straight settee berths in the main cabin.
 The galley is located on both sides of the companionway ladder.
 The head is located in the bow cabin, centered under the "V"-berth.

-For sailing the design may be equipped with on of a number of jibs and genoas.
+For sailing the design may be equipped with one of a number of jibs and genoas.
 For sailing downwind the design may be equipped with a symmetrical spinnaker of 209 sqft.

 The design has a typical PHRF racing average handicap of 186 and a hull speed of 5.76 kn.